Severe Convective Storms & Home Insurance: What Homeowners Need to Know

 What exactly qualifies as a severe convective storm for insurance purposes?

 A severe convective storm is any thunderstorm-based weather system that produces at least one of the following: winds of 58 mph or greater, hail one inch or larger in diameter, or a tornado.
 For insurance purposes, damage from any of these events typically falls under the wind and hail peril of your homeowners policy.
-However, the specific definition used in your policy may vary by insurer — always check your declarations page and policy language to confirm which events trigger your wind/hail deductible versus your standard deductible.
+However, the specific definition used in your policy may vary by insurer, so always check your declarations page and policy language to confirm which events trigger your wind/hail deductible versus your standard deductible.

 Does standard homeowners insurance cover all tornado and hail damage?

-Why are home insurance rates rising so much in Minnesota, Colorado, and Nebraska?
+Why are home insurance rates rising so much in Colorado, Minnesota, and Nebraska?

 What is the difference between a wind/hail deductible and a standard deductible?